sajjadhossanshimanto/FireDM/README.md

 * Re-using existing connection to remote server.
 * Clipboard Monitor.
 * proxy support (http, https, socks4, and socks5).
-* user/pass authentication, referee link, use cookies, video thumbnail, subtitles, MD5 and SHA256 checksums
+* user/pass authentication, referee link, use cookies, video thumbnail, subtitles.
+* MD5 and SHA256 checksums.
 * user can control a lot of options:
-    - select theme.
+   -   select and edit themes.
    - set proxy.
    - Speed limit.
    - Max.
 Concurrent downloads.
    - Max. connections per download.

 ---
 # How to use PyIDM: